 Christopher B. Howard

-DR. CHRISTOPHER B. HOWARD, the 24th President of Hampden-Sydney College, is one of the youngest college presidents in the United States.
+The 24th President of Hampden-Sydney College, Dr. Christopher B. Howard was one of the youngest college presidents in the United States.
 Hampden-Sydney, a private, liberal arts college for men, has been in continuous operation since classes began in 1775 on its historic campus 60 miles southwest of Richmond, Virginia.

 Dr. Howard is a distinguished graduate of the US Air Force Academy, where he earned a BS in political science.
 A Rhodes Scholar, he earned his Doctorate in politics at Oxford University and an MBA with distinction from the Harvard Business School.
 At the Academy he received the Campbell Award (previously known as the Draddy Award), the highest academic award in the country presented to a senior football player; he was inducted into the Verizon Academic All-America Hall of Fame in 2003.